basanda-gif/fcaawebsite-templates/README.md

-# HTML5 Website Templates (For Begginers and Professionals)
+# Fort Cox Alumni Association

 > *Click &#9733; if you like the project.
 Your contributions are heartily ♡ welcome.*